olahallvall/FlowDance/README.md

 Which one to choose?
 As always; it depends!
 When starting a greenfield project, you have the opportunity to design your system architecture from scratch.
 But if you work with a distibuted monolith you don't often have that possibility.
 Our new code have to co-exist with the old code and the design (intentionally or unintentionally) build in.
 Maybe the use case is to simple to throw an Orchestrator on it too!
-Way adding a third part (the Orchestrator) when the use case is as simple as Service A calls Service B?
+Why adding a third part (the Orchestrator) when the use case is as simple as Service A calls Service B?

 **FlowDance tries to extract the best from both**